jphorec/kongit/README.md

 ```

 The generated `README.md` will include instructions on how to run your plugin
-along with a `Makefile` for building a test docker image and running the docker image
+along with a `Makefile` for building a test docker image and running the docker image.

+The Make command `make docker && make docker-run` will build the plugin, build the docker image and run an instance of Kong's API Gateway with the generated plugin fully working.

-Available flags:
+#### Available flags

 ```
 Usage of kongit: